Time for a shimmy practice update. Read on below!

 3. Break it to Make it

 - For regular shimmies, I for instance focus on 2 seconds of smooth shimmy first, then 4, then 8, then 16 and so on.
-After a while, when the shimmy techniques/sequences start to feel easier and more relaxedly controlled, I gradually go for faster/stronger/bigger movements without breaks, and/or adding simple to complex layers, as demonstrated in my shimmy techniques DVD and Online Class
+After a while, when the shimmy techniques/sequences start to feel easier and more loose, I gradually go for faster/stronger/bigger movements without breaks, and/or adding simple to complex layers.

 4. Focus and Position